Entropic pulling and diffusion diode in an It\^o process: Coordinate-dependent diffusion and It o process

-where interpretation of the above expression could be that, the presence of coordinate dependence of diffusion generates a diffusion potential $U_{D(x)}=-k_{B}T \log\frac{D_{0}}{D(x)}$, which corresponds to a force $f_{diff}=-\frac{\partial}{\partial x}U_{D(x)} =-k_{B}T \frac{d}{dx}\log D(x)$.
 This force supports the motion in the direction of decreasing diffusion.
 This is the Molecular-kinetic/tree description in the context of the paper by Sousa and Lafer \cite{sousa2019physics}.
 Another way to interpret this is the thermodynamic description \cite{sousa2019physics,bhattacharyay2023equilibrium}, where one interprets the presence of position-dependent diffusion responsible for the emergence of additional entropy.
 The term $\frac{D_{0}}{D(x)}$ can be interpreted as the dimensionless density of states arising in the presence of coordinate-dependent diffusion \cite{bhattacharyay2023equilibrium}.
-The corresponding force $f_{en}(x) = -\frac{d\mathcal{F}}{dx} = T \frac{dS}{dx}$.
+The corresponding force $f_{E}(x) = -\frac{d\mathcal{F}}{dx} = T \frac{dS}{dx}$.
 Here $\mathcal{F}$ corresponds to free energy.
-This in our case means $f_{ent}=- k_{B}T \frac{d}{dx} \log D(x)$.
-This force is responsible for the entropic-pulling mechanism.
+This in our case means $f_{E}(x)=- k_{B}T \frac{d}{dx} \log D(x)$.
+This force could be imagined to result in the entropic-pulling mechanism.
+In the following sections, we are going to demonstrate the effects of It\^o's distribution by demonstrating the possibility of a diffusion diode and thermal fluctuations induced stochastic pulling of a chain-like molecule from a wider region to a narrower region.
+In both of these applications shown, the basic physics is dictated by the It\^o's distribution.